javaee-samples/javaee7-samples/README.md

 ``find . -name pom.xml -depth 3 -maxdepth 3 | sed 's|\./||g' | sed 's|\/pom.xml||g'``

 There are 161 samples as of 9/16.

-I don't plan to write any formal documentation, let the code talk.
-[Java EE 7 Essentials](http://www.amazon.com/Java-EE-Essentials-Arun-Gupta/dp/1449370179/) refer to some of these samples and provide an extensive explanation.